Jan. 1, 2023 - Dec. 31, 2024Amount Awarded

 University of Georgia

-Issmat I. Kassem, Ph.D.Summary
+Issmat I. Kassem, Ph.D.Resources

 Consuming berries is part of a healthy diet; however, berries are occasionally implicated in viral foodborne outbreaks.
 Berries can become contaminated with viral pathogens that originate in human feces.
 Sources of berry contamination are numerous and include unhygienic food handlers, the use of unclean water, and/or unclean food-contact surfaces.
 Human norovirus and hepatitis A virus are the most implicated culprits in berry-associated outbreaks.
 Both of these viruses can cause acute gastrointestinal diseases, with chronic complications and potentially death in vulnerable populations.
 Detection of viral pathogens in food, such as berries, is complicated by the fact that viruses are usually present in low numbers and the recovery efficiency of current methods is low.
 In addition, detection of these viruses by standard methods relies on detecting pieces of viral RNA, which does not provide information on the infectivity of the virus.
 Recent advances in human norovirus cell culture allow for the detection of infectious noroviruses.
 This project will harness the latest technology in norovirus cell culture to fill critical knowledge gaps regarding detection and persistence of infectious viruses in berries.
 The early detection of these viruses in berries will provide better protection for consumers, avoid product recalls, and boost confidence in consuming safe berries.